Eliane-M/mental_health_chatbot/README.md

 ## About the Project

+## 🌟 About the Project

+The **Mental Health Support Chatbot** is a domain-specific conversational AI designed to offer compassionate, non-judgmental responses to users experiencing emotional distress, loneliness, or anxiety.
+Built within the **mental health domain**, it aims to simulate the empathetic tone of a human support listener.
+Mental health issues often go undiscussed due to stigma, lack of access to professionals, or fear of being misunderstood.
+This chatbot was developed to provide a **safe, anonymous first step** toward emotional support — whether for individuals who are struggling, curious, or in need of someone to talk to.

+By tailoring the model's training to **mental health-specific conversations**, this project highlights how AI can serve as a supportive tool in well-being and mental health education.

 This chatbot was trained on a curated [dataset of mental health-related questions and answers](https://huggingface.co/datasets/Ashokajou51/ESConv_Original) from Hugging Face.
 Using the T5 Transformer architecture, it generates empathetic, context-aware responses to user inputs like:

 > **"I feel so alone lately"**